OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **transforms\security.mytransform.config** to file **web.config**

-### Applying multiple transforms in a different directory to a single target in a different directory
+### Applying multiple transforms in a different directory to a single target in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingmultipletransformsinadifferentdirectorytoasingletargetinadifferentdirectoryApplyingmultipletransformsinadifferentdirectorytoasingletargetinadifferentdirectory}

 Given a package which has the structure: